Our Top Picks

 The Portuguese-made Abyss Super Pile Towel isn’t easy on the wallet, but it is heavenly on the skin, reviewers say.
 It should be a strong contender for anyone who’s willing to spend big on a luxury towel that will last.

-Abyss Super Pile Towels are 28 by 54 inches.
+Abyss Super Pile Towels are 28 x 54 inches.
 They are 100 percent Egyptian cotton and come in a staggering 60 colors, ranging from white, gray, and tan to saturated hues including lime green, hibiscus pink, and peacock blue.
 They are prewashed and preshrunk, and some reviewers say they have Abyss towels that are still going strong after several years.
 Washcloths, fingertip towels, hand towels, and two sizes of bath sheets are also available.

 04 of 12